On this page

 Lenders offering reverse mortgages

 The federal government also offers a form of reverse mortgage – the Pension Loans Scheme (PLS).
-Although the PLS is currently not available to FULL Age Pensioners, from 1 July 2019 those eligible to qualify for a loan under the scheme will be expanded.
-For more information about the PLS, see SuperGuide article What is the Pension Loans Scheme, and how does it work?.
+For more information, see SuperGuide What is the Pension Loans Scheme, and how does it work?.

 Reverse mortgages: Pros and cons

 - Regular repayments are not required

-- Repayment is made when the home is sold or from your estate
+- Repayment of the loan comes when the home is sold, or from your estate

 - You benefit from any increase in the property’s value